The Seanchaí Irish storytellers were the definition of entertainment in ancient Ireland, holding the key to all of Irish folklore, myth, and legend.

 Ireland has one of the richest folklore traditions in the world.
 This is primarily due to the fact that the Celtic culture has been maintained for more than 2,000 years and the tradition of oral composition and performance has been strong throughout Irish history.

 The Irish hold a great appreciation for the "spoken word" and the use of language and have created a unique and beautifully poetic oral literature.

 In ancient Celtic society, bards held a position of esteem, second only to kings.
 Bards memorized vast amounts of poetry which they performed live, and their poems and songs were often the only historical record available.
 Some may consider them to be historians.

 Bards evolved into storytellers called "seanchaí" who wandered from town to town.
 In this informal way, an ancient oral literary tradition continued into modern times.

-She has been a featured storyteller at festivals in the U.S. and Ireland and has shared her stories at social events, schools, and libraries.
+McShane has been a featured storyteller at festivals in the US and Ireland and has shared her stories at social events, schools, and libraries.
 You can visit her website here.

 * Originally published in September 2014.
 Updated in 2023.